Els Coppens-van de Rijt

 Johanna Elisabeth "Els" Coppens-van de Rijt (born August 18, 1943) is an artist and author from Vlierden, Netherlands.

 Coppens-van de Rijt was born in Sint-Oedenrode, as one of twins to a Roman Catholic family with 11 children.
 She studied at the Design Academy Eindhoven with Kees Bol and Jan Gregoor and at the Art Academy of Maastricht.
 Here she met her husband, sculptor Joep Coppens.

 After her studies she made name as a painter, in particular of portraits.
-She ceased painting, however, due to having the Ehlers-Danlos syndrome.
+She ceased painting, however, due to Ehlers–Danlos syndrome.
 Since, she has been writing among others on her Christian belief.